Try JustDone

 I don’t want to pretend my recommendations are the last truth you can find about bypassing AI detectors.
 But this list usually helps me use AI without raising red flags:

-- Let AI brainstorm, but then rewrite everything.
+1. Let AI brainstorm, but then rewrite everything.

 I never use AI-generated text as-is.
 I treat it like a messy outline.
 Once I get a base, I go in and rewrite everything in my own words, with my own tone.
 It might seem like the most important tip, but there's more to it.
-Here's another trick. - Use a paraphraser to break patterns.
+Here's another trick.

 Tools like JustDone’s Paraphrasing Tool are gold.
 When AI outputs something too stiff or repetitive, I run it through the tool and tweak the result.
-It helps shake that robotic feel without having to start over. - I inject moments that only a human would write.
+It helps shake that robotic feel without having to start over.

-If I’m writing about stress during finals, I’ll drop in how I forgot my own name during an oral exam.
+Specific examples or anecdotes help rewrite ChatGPT to avoid detection.
+For example, if I’m writing about stress during finals, I’ll drop in how I forgot my own name during an oral exam.
 Or the time I made pasta at 2 a.m. just to feel normal again.
-That’s not something AI would think to add, and it makes the work feel mine. - I mess with rhythm and tone.
+That’s not something AI would think to add, and it makes the work feel mine.

 AI likes smooth, tidy sentences.
 I like to break rules.
 Short thoughts.
 Side notes.
 Questions that interrupt.
 Like this.
 That contrast makes it feel more like me, less like code.
+But don't use this style if you don't like it.
+Be yourself - this is the most important recommendation to avoid AI detection in writing assignments, after all.

 What AI Detectors Catch and How I Make My Writing Feel Real